Patrik was born in Iran and lives in Germany. In 1999 aged 20 he won the German Junior Bodybuilding title.

-He holds the world log lift record for under 105kg, with a 165kg lift, as well as the German heavyweight log lift record .
-His heaviest log lift is 190kg.
-In 2011 he won Germany's Strongest Man, 105kg category.
+He broke the world log lift record for under 105kg, with a 165kg lift, as well as the German heavyweight log lift record .
+His heaviest log lift is 200kg.
+In 2011 he won Germany’s Strongest Man, 105kg category.

-By late 2012 he had continued to grow in size and strength and weighed 127kg, so is no longer considering competing above 105kg.
+By late 2012 he had continued to grow in size and strength and weighed 127kg, so no longer considered competing in the under 105kg category.
 In 2012 he competed in the European Powerlifting Championships and despite a number of setbacks squatted 300kg, bench pressed 200kg and deadlifted 330kg.
 This gave him the European title in the Open category.
 (Read more here)

 In 2013 Patrik was invited to compete in the FIBO Champions League against some of the sport’s elite.
 He proved he could compete at that level and even recorded a win in the crucifix hold (read more here).

 His personal bests are: Bench 210kg, Squat 360kg, Deadlift 360kg.

 - World record breaker in three strongman events